History of Citibank in Timeline

 1907: Intervention in the Panic of 1907

-In 1909, James Stillman became the first chairman of the company, which was originally founded in 1812.
+In 1909, James Stillman became the first chairman of the company.

-1910: Acquiring Control over Banque Nationale de la République d'Haïti
+1910: Citibank and Banque Nationale de la République d'Haïti

-1911: Acquiring Control over Banque Nationale de la République d'Haïti
+1911: Citibank and Banque Nationale de la République d'Haïti

 1914: First Overseas Banking Office

-In 1914, National City Bank became the first U.S. national bank to open an overseas banking office, establishing a branch in Buenos Aires, Argentina, after the Federal Reserve Act allowed it.
+In 1914, National City Bank became the first U.S. national bank to open an overseas banking office in Buenos Aires, Argentina.

-In 1918, the International Banking Corporation (IBC) became a wholly owned subsidiary and was merged into the bank.
-The bank also evacuated all employees from Moscow and Petrograd and established a branch in Puerto Rico.
+In 1918, IBC became a wholly owned subsidiary and was subsequently merged into the bank.
+The same year, the bank evacuated all of its employees from Moscow and Petrograd and also established a branch in Puerto Rico.

 By 1919, the bank became the first U.S. bank to have $1 billion in assets.

-On March 9, 1921, there were four national banks in New York City operating branch offices, including National City Bank.
+As of March 9, 1921, there were four national banks in New York City operating branch offices: Chatham and Phenix National, the Mechanics and Metals National, the Irving National, and National City Bank.

 1921: Charles E. Mitchell Elected President